apollographql/apollo-server/docs/source/api/apollo-server.md

   API key for the service.
 Obtain an API key from [Graph Manager](https://engine.apollographql.com) by logging in and creating a service.
-You can also specify an API key with the `ENGINE_API_KEY` environment variable, although the `apiKey` option takes precedence.
+You can also specify an API key with the `APOLLO_KEY` environment variable, although the `apiKey` option takes precedence.

 * `logger`: `Logger`